McCarthy: No ‘new movement’ with Biden on debt ceiling debate

 The White House has said Biden would veto the bill, which is considered dead on arrival in the Democratic-controlled Senate.

-The leaders came to the Capitol microphones after the meeting, met by a swarm of reporters, to blame the other side for the position they’re in with default looming.
+The leaders came to the White House microphones after the meeting, met by a swarm of reporters, to blame the other side for the position they’re in with default looming.

 “It is unfortunate that so many of you are here today because the president has denied us to talk for the last 97 days,” McCarthy said.
 “I’m hoping that the next two weeks are different.
 I’m hoping this president understands, as the leader of this nation, that you can’t sit back and hold the country hostage.”